-Before each new session, the entire camp community gathers on the first day of camp for the Opening Ceremony.
-Opening Ceremony is a time for staff to introduce themselves with a silly song, learn the camp call-backs and to create a sense of belonging for everyone.
+At the beginning of the first day of the week, the entire camp community gathers together on the first day of camp for the opening ceremony.
+Opening ceremony is a time for staff to introduce themselves with a silly song, learn the camp callbacks, and to create a sense of belonging for everyone.